 Step aboard Europe's largest preserved WW2 warship and experience the legend of HMS Belfast.
 The ship has nine decks steeped in history, from the Captain's Bridge to the sailor's mess, and offers hands-on activities for children.
 Free family audio tours are available.
 HMS Belfast is currently closed.
 It is expected to reopen in summer 2021.Read More

-The London Transport Museum hosts exhibitions connecting transport with the history of London.
-Inside you'll find more than 80 vehicles, including a red London bus and the world's first Underground train.
+The London Transport Museum in Covent Garden hosts exhibitions connecting transport with the history of London.
+Find more than 80 vehicles, including a red London bus and the world's first Tube train.
 The galleries are full of exhibits for children to play on.
-Look out for Interchange, the children's interactive area.
-Free entry for under 17s.Read More
+Look out for All Aboard, the children's interactive area.
+Free entry for under 18s.Read More

-Take the kids on an unforgettable journey into the story of London's past – from a time when lions roamed Trafalgar Square, through the city under Roman rule, to the 21st century capital: there's something for all ages.
-Don't miss the Galleries of Modern London, too.
-Entry is free, as are family events at weekends.Read More
+Take the kids on a journey through London's past at the Museum of London – from when lions roamed Trafalgar Square, to the city under Roman rule and the 21st-century capital.
+Don't miss the midweek events for the under-fives and free family events at weekends.Read More

-Take a trip down memory lane and keep kids entertained with a visit to the V&A Museum of Childhood.
-Join in with free daily activities, from storytelling to treasure hunts, or explore the collections of rag dolls, teddy bears and dolls' houses dating from the 1600s.
-Entry is free, some charges apply.Read More
+Take a trip down memory lane at the V&A Museum of Childhood.
+Join free daily activities, from storytelling to treasure hunts, or explore the collection of teddy bears and dolls' houses.
+Family packs for under-fives are available.Read More

 The Horniman Museum and Gardens is a children's paradise.
 As well as a programme of free activities for kids, there's an aquarium, a hands-on centre, a Nature Base, plus beautiful gardens perfect for picnics.
 Some charges apply.Read More